 What Is the MacKenzie Clan Motto?

 The MacKenzie motto is Luceo Non Uro, Latin for "I Shine, Not Burn."
 It is among the most elegant of all Scottish clan mottoes, drawing a precise distinction between two kinds of light and heat: the steady, illuminating shine of the sun or a lamp, which sustains and guides, and the consuming burn of fire, which destroys.
 For a clan that reached the heights of regional power through political acumen and strategic alliance as much as through military force, the motto captures something real about their approach to dominance.
 The MacKenzies shone — they were conspicuous, influential, and culturally significant — without burning through their resources or their relationships in the way that more impetuous Highland powers sometimes did.
 That the motto was eventually tested by the collapse of the Jacobite cause and the forfeiture that followed is part of its complexity.
+The clan crest is a stag's head, recalling the tradition of an early Kenneth saving a Scottish king from a charging stag, and crest and motto appear on the MacKenzie family crest designs worn by descendants of the name around the world today.

 A MacKenzie tartan woven blanket, inspired by the heritage of the Lords of Kintail and Seaforth.
 Browse MacKenzie gifts here.